AI Architecture User Guide

 Why This Matters

 Without decision history, each AI request is stateless — the AI has no knowledge of whether its previous assessments were accurate.
-With decision history enabled, the AI can: adjust confidence levels based on recent accuracy (lowering confidence if it has been frequently wrong), recognise when its regime classifications are consistently incorrect for the current instrument, adapt its approach if a particular bias direction keeps failing, and correlate instruction outcomes (executed, failed, rejected) with its assessment quality.
+With decision history enabled, the AI can: adjust confidence levels based on recent accuracy (lowering confidence if it has been frequently wrong), recognise when its regime classifications are consistently incorrect for the current instrument, adapt its approach if a particular bias direction keeps failing, correlate instruction outcomes with assessment quality, and see whether its trades were profitable or stopped out.

 Multi-Provider Configuration